botkop/akkordeon/README.md

 ```

 ### Multiple JVMs
+In this scenario, I show how to deploy the neural net on one JVM, and the sentinels on other JVMs.
+The JVMs can be deployed on the same machine, or on different machines.
+Note that when deploying the sentinels on separate machines, you will need to make the data accessible on those machines.

+Another scenario that comes to mind is to split the network itself in separate entities, and deploy those on different JVMs.
+Let's say that for now, I leave this as an exercise for the reader.

 Obtain the IP address of the machine on which you want to run the neural net.
 If you run all JVMs on the same machine, then you can use `127.0.0.1`.
 Append a free port number separated by colon: